Sequencing, forensic analysis and genetic analysis

 • Four deoxynucleoside triphosphates: dATP, dGTP, dCTP, dTTP

-The polymerase enzyme does not discriminate between the deoxynucleoside triphosphates (dNTPs) and the dideoxynucleoside triphosphates (ddNTPs), so either can be added at each step.
-When a dNTP is added, the DNA chain will continue to grow; when a ddNTP is added, the DNA chain will terminate as it has no 3′-hydroxyl group to react with an incoming nucleotide triphosphate: no further nucleosides can be added.
-The result in each tube is a mixture of oligonucleotides of different lengths, all terminated with the ddNTP for that tube: in tube 1 all the terminations will be at A, in tube 2 at G, in tube 3 at C, and in tube 4 at T. The oligos can then be separated according to their size by gel electrophoresis: if all four ladders are run side by side on a polyacrylamide gel, and the gel is exposed to a photographic film, the 32P-labelled fragments will produce an image that can be used to read the DNA sequence, which will be the reverse-complement of the template.
+The polymerase enzyme does not discriminate between deoxynucleoside triphosphates (dNTPs) and dideoxynucleoside triphosphates (ddNTPs), so either can be added at each step.
+If a dNTP is added, the DNA chain will continue to grow; if a ddNTP is added, the DNA chain will terminate, as it has no 3'-hydroxyl group to react with an incoming nucleoside triphosphate: no further nucleosides can be added.
+The result in each tube is a mixture of oligonucleotides of different lengths, all terminated with a particular ddNTP: in tube 1 all the terminations will be at A, in tube 2 at G, in tube 3 at C, and in tube 4 at T. The oligos can then be separated according to their size by electrophoresis.
+If all four ladders are run side by side on a polyacrylamide gel, and the gel is exposed to a photographic film, the 32P-labelled fragments will produce an image that can be used to read the DNA sequence (which will be the reverse-complement of the template) (Figure 6).
 In practice it is possible to sequence around 300 bases of DNA by this method.
-A schematic representation of a DNA sequencing gel is shown in Figure 4.

 Fluorescence-based dideoxy-DNA sequencing

-In the modern automated high-throughput fluorescent version of Sanger sequencing, an unlabelled oligonucleotide primer is used, along with a thermostable DNA polymerase, four normal deoxynucleoside triphosphates, and four dideoxy nucleoside triphosphates with different fluorescent labels on them (Figure 5).
+In the automated high-throughput fluorescent version of Sanger sequencing, an unlabelled oligonucleotide primer is used, along with a thermostable DNA polymerase, four normal deoxynucleoside triphosphates, and four dideoxy nucleoside triphosphates with different fluorescent labels on them (Figure 7).

 DyeMax. absorbtion wavelength / nmMax.
 Emission wavelength / nmColour